diogotcorreia/proj-ist-unit-tests/iaed/2021-2022/iaed-p1/extensive_tests/README.md

 The script provided will generate an extensive test with 20 airports, 15000 flights and the *l* command at the end, but you can alter it to your liking, more information in the comments

+Some known Time Limit Exceeded errors that have been fixed with better optimization are:
+- T30,
+- T41
+- T42
+- T45
+- T46